Are you thinking about participating in an MND related research project? There are some things you might like to think about before you start.

 NHMRC 2009.
 National Statement on Ethical Conduct in Human Research (2007) incorporating all updates, National Health and Medical Research Council.
 Publication number E72.
 Australian Government.
 Canberra.
 Available free online at https://www.nhmrc.gov.au/guidelines-publications/e72

-The Motor Neurone Disease Association of NSW is an advocate and funder for the advancement of MND research.
+Motor Neurone Disease NSW is an advocate and funder for the advancement of MND research.
 However, individuals need to carefully consider and determine if participation is right for them.
-You can find information about current research projects by following the links below or by contacting the MND NSW Info Line ph.
+You can find information about current research projects by following the link below or by contacting the MND NSW Info Line ph.
 1800 777 175.

-You can download this information in a pdf fact sheet by clickign the link below
+You can download this information in a pdf fact sheet by clicking the link below